 Now you know all six attribution models and also learned why you should care about them.
 But, where actually can you change the settings within AdWords?
 Here are the step-by-step instructions:

-- If you want to change the attribution setting, you first have to go to your AdWords account settings and choose conversions under the measurement tab.
+- If you want to change the attribution setting, you first have to go to your Ads account settings and choose conversions under the measurement tab.
 If you still use the old AdWords IF, you will find the conversions tab in the tools section, located in the header menu of your AdWords account.